robertostling/wspr-tools/README.md

 You could of course also take either of the sine wave outputs (ZOUT1, ZOUT2) and amplify or feed directly into a low-pass filter to the antenna.

+## make_table.py and make_sound.py

+Code to support completely analog operation.
+Run `make_table.py` and write down the printed table on a piece of paper, making sure to include the horizontal lines after every 9th symbol.
+I simply fill the indicated squares with a pencil, and the whole message takes three columns on a piece of A4 graph paper.

+Then run `make_sound.py`, which creates the file `ticks.wav`.
+This file can be played (by an analog tape player, perhaps?) starting at an even minute.
+You should have no problem following the beat when keying the message, but if you lose track at some point, the higher tone at the symbol *before* each 9-symbol block boundary can be used for synchronization.